Elimination of angular dependency in the quantum three-body problem made easy: Numerical validation of the formalism

-For a system containing two identical fermion particles with spin $s=\sfrac{1}{2}$, a proper spin-adaptation of the formalism---originating from the permutational symmetry of the system under the exchange of identical fermions---can reduce the size of the resulting eigenproblem by about half, simultaneously separating the eigensolutions for the singlet and triplet states.
+For systems containing two identical fermions---like the helium atom---the resulting wave functions $\Psi^{LM\uppi} (\bm{r}_{1},\bm{r}_{2})$ are antisymmetric with respect to the exchange of the fermions.
+This antisymmetry is reflected in the structure of the partial wave components $\psi_{l}^{L\uppi}(r_{1} , r_{2}, r_{12})$ in a rather non-trivial manner, owing to the antisymmetry properties of the MBHs given by Eq.~(\ref{eq: mbheprop}).
+Consequently, the analysis of the column vector $\mathrm{c}$ obtained by solving the eigenproblem in Eq.~(\ref{gep}) can be used to classify the corresponding state as a singlet or triplet.
+A proper spin-adaptation of the formalism---based on the permutational symmetry of the system under particle exchange---can reduce the size of the eigenproblem by about half while simultaneously separating the eigensolutions for the singlet and triplet states.
 For states with vanishing angular momentum, $L = 0$, the spin-adaptation can be performed at the level of constructing a symmetry-adapted basis set for the singlet and triplet spin states.
-For higher angular momentum, $L > 0$, where the angular degrees of freedom have been eliminated at the cost of introducing multiple partial components $\psi_{l}^{L\uppi}\left(r_{1}, r_{2}, r_{12}\right)$, the situation is more intricate and requires more detailed considerations going beyond a simple spin-adaptation of the basis functions.
-We are planning to address this issue in detail in a forthcoming paper.
+For higher angular momentum, $L > 0$, the situation is more intricate and requires more detailed considerations going beyond a simple spin-adaptation of the basis functions.
+We plan to address this issue in detail in future work.